marjcuerdo/WaveFunctionCollapse_Poetry/README.md

 ## Modifying GIF output

-Similarly, this can be done for `makegif.py` by entering:
+Similarly, this can be done for `makegif.py`.

+For example, specifying the `couplet` poetry type would look like below (again using the `harrypotter1.txt` file):

   `python makegif.py input/harrypotter1.txt 300 output/hp1_couplet.gif couplet`